 The Challenge is open to Registered Charities/Social Enterprise organisations.

-Each lead organisation must already be located within the LEP area (Norfolk and/or Suffolk) and already be carrying out a substantial level of activity within it.
+The lead organisation need not be currently located in the LEP area but must be able to demonstrate a commitment to work in the area, good local knowledge and be able demonstrate that their work could start quickly.
 The proposed project will take place in the LEP area, where the beneficiaries will also be resident.

 Each lead organisation must have at least two years overall track record, and provide evidence of activity via their past two years’ annual accounts.